METS-Programme/ugandaemr-usermanual/reporting_reporting_module.md

 ![106A 1A parameners](/assets/106A_1A_parameters.png)
 5. This report will run for a while as shown by the progress icon
 ![106A 1A processing](/assets/106A_1A_crrently_processing.png)
-6. Once the report is generated there are options to
+6. Once the report is generated there are two options:
+-
 ![106A 1A preserved](/assets/106A_1A_download_preserve.png)

 ###